Ecwid/ecwid-api-docs/includes/_coupons.md

 #### CreateStatus
 Field | Type |  Description
 -------------- | -------------- | --------------
-id | number | ID of the created coupon success | boolean | `true` if the coupon has been created, `false` otherwise message | string | Status message
+code | number | Code of the created coupon success | boolean | `true` if the coupon has been created, `false` otherwise message | string | Status message